RIM91-sys/RimSaidi-Portfolio/STLC/test reporting.md

-Here's the test execution documentation using the same template and format as your example, adapted for the GroceryMate website and the three tested features: **Product Rating and Reviews**, **Age Verification for Alcohol Category**, and **Shipping Cost Changes**.
+Here's the test execution documentation adapted for the GroceryMate website and the three tested features: **Product Rating and Reviews**, **Age Verification for Alcohol Category**, and **Shipping Cost Changes**.
 # GroceryMate - Test Execution Report

 ## Feature 1: Product Rating and Reviews